-There are four different types of authentication you have to take into consideration when sending bulk email content:
+There are four different types of authentication to consider when sending bulk email content.

 Set up MailChimp authentication

-If you've previously turned off authentication for your campaign and need to re-enable it before sending, this can be done on the
+If you've previously turned off authentication for your campaign and need to re-enable it before sending, change your settings in the

 Setup step of the Campaign Builder.
 Under

 |What can we do to improve your experience with articles like this?|

 At this time, we are unable to reply to any responses, but we'll use this information to keep the site up-to-date.